luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 #############

-While the demo was running, you could see the detection results - and if you were standing in front of the camera, you should see yourself detected as a person with pretty high probability.
+While the demo was running, you could see the detection results - and if you were standing in front of the camera, you should see yourself detected as a person with a pretty high probability.

 The model that is used by default is a MobileNetv2 SSD object detector trained on the `PASCAL 2007 VOC <http://host.robots.ox.ac.uk/pascal/VOC/voc2007/>`__ classes, which are: